JinLi711/Convolution_Variants/README.md

     num_heads=4)
 ```

-The layer can be treated like any other `tf.keras layer`.
+The layer can be treated like any other `tf.keras.layers` class.

 ```
 model = tf.keras.models.Sequential([